 • Accessibility: With digital tools, learning can occur anywhere and anytime, breaking traditional classroom boundaries.

-• Continuous Learning: CAL promotes an enduring, interactive educational journey, encouraging lifelong learning habits.
+• Continuous Learning: CAL promotes an enduring, interactive educational process, encouraging lifelong learning habits.

 The Evolution of Traditional Teaching Methods